mlhoutel/SigmaHelpSheets/Prismatic/PRISMATIC.md

 #### 2. Unzip the file
 #### 2.1 Create a new folder (ex: *hdf5-1.12.0/Build64*) where the library will be compiled
 #### 2.2 Open a cmd in this directory
+> Once again we use the cmake tool to build hdf5.
+> The ../ at the end is the relative path to the hdf5 source code folder (Here, Build64 is inside hdf5-1.12.0).
+> All the parameters of the compilation must begin with -D.

 **Win32bit system:**
 ```
 (TOCHECK)